ch007m/my-kratix-idpbuilder/README.md

 ## Add new destinations

-To simulate a more natural environment running in a company, we will now create some additional clusters representing either the `dev`, `test` and `prod` machines or different machines created for: `team-1`, team-2` having different needs, services that kratix can operatate using Promises and requests
+To simulate a more natural environment running in a company, we will now create some additional clusters representing either the `dev`, `test` and `prod` machines or different machines created for: `team-1`, `team-2` having different needs, services that kratix can deal with using `Promises` and `requests`.

-For that purpose we will create top of our IDPlatform cluster some additional clusters using vcluster - https://www.vcluster.com/docs
+For that purpose we will create top of the IDPlatform cluster some additional clusters using vcluster - https://www.vcluster.com/docs

 So let's create a first cluster named `worker-1`
 ```shell